OrCa Explorer

 The practice of meeting present needs without compromising the ability of future generations, increasingly reflected in workforce planning through green skills and sustainable practices.

-A label or keyword assigned to capabilities in the Hub to enable categorisation, filtering, and cross-referencing.
+A label or keyword assigned to capabilities in the OrCa Explorer to enable categorisation, filtering, and cross-referencing.
 Tags often correspond to KSBs from apprenticeship standards or other classification systems.

 The strategic approach to attracting, developing, retaining, and deploying people with the capabilities needed to meet current and future organisational needs.